 I love foreign languages, and have studied Italian, French, German, and a few others.
-I am a big fan of literature and theatre and read widely and have attended theatre productions all over the world.
-That was my motivation to learn other languages—so I could enjoy literature and theatre in the languages they were written in.
+I am a big fan of literature and theater and read widely and have attended theatre productions all over the world.
+That was my motivation to learn other languages—so I could enjoy literature and theater in the languages they were written in.
 I started scuba diving when I was very young because I wanted to be Jacques-Yves Cousteau and explore the oceans.
 I also sail, motorcycle, ski, bicycle, hike, play music, and hope to finish my pilot’s license someday.

 Coke or Pepsi?

 Both my parents are chefs, so I was exposed to a lot of great food growing up.
 I would have to give more than one answer to that question: fresh baked bread and bouillabaisse.
 Oh, and white truffles.

 Not sure we’ll be able to stock our cupboards with red Burgundy, but we’ll see what our office admin can do!
 Welcome to the team!